 Zone 3 and Zone 4 can be configured into two modes - Record Out and Zone (Audio Only).
-If the selected mode is Record Out, the audio and applicable video signal of the assigned Source are directly sent out to the applicable Audio/Video Output (See Item 11.
-AUDIO 3 OUT/VIDEO 3 OUT/SVIDEO 3 OUT, AUDIO 4 OUT/VIDEO 4 OUT/SVIDEO 4 OUT of REAR PANEL discussion.)
-When Zone 3 or Zone 4 is set to 'Record Out' mode, they will not be available at the 'Zone Controls' section of the Main Menu window.
+If the selected mode is Record Out, the audio and applicable video signal of the assigned Source are directly sent out to the applicable Audio/Video Output (See also item "5.
+AUDIO 3 OUT/VIDEO 3 OUT, AUDIO 4 OUT/VIDEO 4 OUT" of REAR PANEL discussion.)
+When Zone 3 or Zone 4 is set to "Record Out" mode, they will not be available at the "Zone Controls" section of the Setup Menu window.

-'Record Out' setting is ideal for making recordings with a VCR or other similar devices.
-This setting is also used for multi-zone installations using passive 'impedance matching' volume controls.
-See your NAD dealer for specific information about integrating your T 175 into a multi-room audio distribution system.
+"Record Out" setting is ideal for making recordings with a VCR or other similar devices.
+This setting is also used for multi-zone installations using passive "impedance matching" volume controls.
+See your NAD dealer for specific information about integrating your NAD Receiver into a multi-room audio distribution system.

-Zone 2 and Zone 3 'Volume' will function the same way as that of Zone 2 when 'Mode' is set to 'Zone (Audio Only).'
+Zone 2 and Zone 3 "Volume" will function the same way as that of Zone 2 when "Mode" is set to "Zone (Audio Only)".

-See discussion also on 'Zone Controls' at the Main Menu.
+See discussion also on "ZONE CONTROLS" at the Main Menu.